martinlindhe/efyran/README.md

 - NoPet
 - MaxHP   = only use if mob is equal or below this HP %
 - MaxLevel = only use if mob is equal or below this level
+- Delay   = Number of seconds between reuse of this spell/ability

 for heals and life support (healPeer)
 - MinMana|50